isaacvt01/U07-SQL-Project/README.md

 # U07-SQL-Project

+## INTRODUCTION

+Create a project that combines the different things we have learned in this work unit:
+- Integrity constraints
+- Referential integrity
+- Cascading actions in referential integrity
+- Date, time or timestamp data types
+- Binary large objects
+- Domains
+- Indexes
+- Users
+- Privileges
+- Roles

 ## CREATEDB.SQL
 In createdb.sql we create a database schema with five tables: Categories, Customer, Orders, Brands, and Products.